docker/docs/compose/overview.md

 2. Define the services that make up your app in `docker-compose.yml` so they can be run together in an isolated environment.

-3. Lastly, run
-`docker-compose up` and Compose will start and run your entire app.
+3. Run `docker-compose up` and Compose starts and runs your entire app.

 A `docker-compose.yml` looks like this: